 Internally, we have established an Armed Forces Staff Network to ensure that the Trust is a great place to work if you are ex-forces or a reservist, with pro-active recruitment and support for people leaving the Forces.
 The network is also looking to make sure that the Trust provides great care to ex-forces personnel, in line with the NHS commitment to prioritise care for veterans.
 The staff network is attended by current reservists as well as clinicians and colleagues who have a special interest in supporting ex-Forces personnel.

-We have been awarded the Defence Employer Recognition Scheme Silver Award in recognition of our commitment and support for defence personnel.
+We have been awarded the Defence Employer Recognition Scheme Gold Award in recognition of our commitment and support for defence personnel.